rusticlion/Manastorm/manastorm_codebase_dump.md

     CHANNELED = "CHANNELED",   -- Being used in a spell slot SHIELDING = "SHIELDING",   -- Being used for a shield spell LOCKED = "LOCKED",         -- Temporarily unavailable
-    DESTROYED = "DESTROYED"    -- Removed from play
+    DESTROYED = "DESTROYED"    -- Removed from play (legacy state for backwards compatibility) }

-}
+-- Token status in the lifecycle state machine Constants.TokenStatus = {
+    FREE = "FREE",             -- Available in the pool CHANNELED = "CHANNELED",   -- Being used in a spell slot SHIELDING = "SHIELDING",   -- Being used for a shield spell LOCKED = "LOCKED",         -- Temporarily unavailable
+    RETURNING = "RETURNING",   -- Animating back to pool (transition state) DISSOLVING = "DISSOLVING", -- Animating destruction (transition state) POOLED = "POOLED"          -- Released to the object pool }

 -- Range positioning between wizards